e-yankovich/JS_Course_at_IT_Academy/README.md

 | 8      | VALID_FORM                          | Client-side form validation                                           |
 | Final project | Blocks Builder | Interactive web project built with HTML, CSS and JavaScript |

-## View in Browser

-Some assignments are interactive and can be viewed directly in the browser.
+Some assignments are interactive and can be viewed directly in the browser:

 * [ANKETA](https://e-yankovich.github.io/JS_Course_at_IT_Academy/1/ANKETA.html)
 * [ANKETA2](https://e-yankovich.github.io/JS_Course_at_IT_Academy/1/ANKETA2.html)